schooledmonkwindu/NetSec-Microplatform/README.md

 # NetSec-Microplatform
-this is a repository for my assignment where i create a cloud microplatform in Microsoft Azure.
+This is a repository for my assignment where I create a cloud microplatform in Microsoft Azure.

+## Table of Contents
+Microplatform.html - will be pushed to the webapp